OAKO-UCONN/Dine_Now/README.md

 2: Open with any terminal or integrated terminal in Vscodium/Vscode.

-To change the port open server.js in a code editor and change the port number on line 9.
+(info): To change the port open server.js in a code editor and change the port number on line 9.

 4: In the project directory, run these commands to start the server locally.
 ### `npm i`